1 dead, at least 17 injured after tornado rips Alabama town - WTMJ

 “The people of Fultondale took a hard hit last night — I’m grieved over the loss of life, injuries, homes & damaged businesses,” Alabama Gov. Kay Ivey said on Twitter early Tuesday.
 “I offer my prayers & deepest sympathies & pledge the full support & resources our state has to offer.
 I am with you, Fultondale!”

-Associated Press Writer Jeff Martin in Marietta, Georgia, contributed to this report.
 Mathurin reported from Atlanta.
+Associated Press writer Jeff Martin in Marietta, Georgia, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.